tempesta-tech/tempesta/README.md

 By default, the `tempesta_fw.conf` from this directory is used.

-See `tempesta_fw.conf` for the list of available options and their descriptions.
+See `tempesta_fw.conf` for the list of available configuration directives, options and their descriptions.

 ### Listening address